 8. Not Hiring Tax or Bookkeeping Help

-We’ve already alluded to this mistakes several times, but not hiring tax or bookkeeping help when you really need it could cause a tax nightmare for your small business.
+We’ve already alluded to this mistake several times, but not hiring tax or bookkeeping help when you really need it could cause a tax nightmare for your small business, especially if you're filing for the first time.
 If you have a tax and accounting background, you may be okay to do this work yourself until you have enough business income to outsource these tasks.

 Unfortunately, if you don’t have the knowledge, you’re going to need to either educate yourself quickly or find a way to budget for tax and bookkeeping help for your small business to avoid these and other potential tax mistakes small businesses make.